OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-14.md

 # Proverbs Chapter 14

 ## Proverbs 14:1

-The wise woman builds her house,
-But the foolish tears it down with her own hands.
+The wise woman constructs her house, but the foolish one demolishes it with her own hands.

 ## Proverbs 14:2

-One who walks in uprightness fears the Lord,
-But one who is devious in his ways despises Him.
+Whoever walks in uprightness fears the Lord, but the devious in their ways show contempt for Him.

 ## Proverbs 14:3

-In the mouth of the foolish is a rod for his back,
-But the lips of the wise will protect them.
+In the mouth of the foolish is a rod for their back, but the lips of the wise will safeguard them.

 ## Proverbs 14:4

-Where there are no oxen, the manger is clean,
-But much revenue comes by the strength of the ox.
+Where there are no oxen, the manger is clean, but abundant harvests come from the strength of an ox.

 ## Proverbs 14:5

-A trustworthy witness will not lie,
-But a false witness utters lies.
+A truthful witness does not lie, but a false witness speaks deceit.

 ## Proverbs 14:6

-A scoffer seeks wisdom and finds none,
+A mocker seeks wisdom and finds none, but knowledge is easily found by those with understanding.
-But knowledge is easy to one who understands.

 ## Proverbs 14:7

-Leave the presence of a fool,
-Or you will not discern words of knowledge.
+Depart from the presence of a fool, for you will not find words of knowledge on their lips.

 ## Proverbs 14:8

-The wisdom of the sensible is to understand his way,
-But the foolishness of fools is deceit.
+The wisdom of the prudent is to understand their way, but the folly of fools is deceit.

 ## Proverbs 14:9

-Fools mock at guilt,
-But among the upright there is goodwill.
+Fools make light of making amends for sin, but goodwill is found among the upright.

 ## Proverbs 14:10

-The heart knows its own bitterness,
-And a stranger does not share in its joy.
+The heart knows its own bitterness, and no stranger shares its joy.

 ## Proverbs 14:11

-The house of the wicked will be destroyed,
-But the tent of the upright will flourish.
+The house of the wicked will be destroyed, but the tent of the upright will thrive.

 ## Proverbs 14:12

-There is a way which seems right to a person,
+There is a way that seems right to a person, but in the end, it leads to death.
-But its end is the way of death.

 ## Proverbs 14:13

-Even in laughter the heart may be in pain,
-And the end of joy may be grief.
+Even in laughter, the heart may ache, and the end of joy may be grief.

 ## Proverbs 14:14

-One with a wayward heart will have his fill of his own ways,
-But a good person will be satisfied with his.
+The faithless will be filled with their own ways, but a good person will be satisfied with theirs.

 ## Proverbs 14:15

-The naive believes everything,
-But the prudent person considers his steps.
+The simple believe anything, but the prudent consider their steps.

 ## Proverbs 14:16

-A wise person is cautious and turns away from evil,
-But a fool is arrogant and careless.
+A wise person is cautious and turns away from evil, but a fool is arrogant and careless.

 ## Proverbs 14:17

-A quick-tempered person acts foolishly,
+A quick-tempered person acts foolishly, and one who devises evil schemes is despised.
-And a person of evil devices is hated.

 ## Proverbs 14:18

-The naive inherit foolishness,
-But the sensible are crowned with knowledge.
+The simple inherit folly, but the prudent are crowned with knowledge.

 ## Proverbs 14:19

-The evil will bow down before the good,
-And the wicked at the gates of the righteous.
+Evildoers will bow down before the good, and the wicked at the gates of the righteous.

 ## Proverbs 14:20

-The poor is hated even by his neighbour,
+The poor are shunned even by their neighbour, but the rich have many friends.
-But those who love the rich are many.

 ## Proverbs 14:21

-One who despises his neighbour sins,
-But one who is gracious to the needy is blessed.
+It is a sin to despise one's neighbour, but blessed is the one who is kind to the poor.

 ## Proverbs 14:22

-Will they not go astray who devise evil?
-But kindness and truth will be to those who devise good.
+Do not those who plot evil go astray?
+But kindness and truth come to those who plan what is good.

 ## Proverbs 14:23

-In all labour there is profit,
-But mere talk leads only to poverty.
+In all hard work there is profit, but mere talk leads only to poverty.

 ## Proverbs 14:24

-The crown of the wise is their riches,
-But the foolishness of fools is simply foolishness.
+The wealth of the wise is their crown, but the folly of fools is simply folly.

 ## Proverbs 14:25

-A truthful witness saves lives,
-But one who declares lies is deceitful.
+A truthful witness saves lives, but one who speaks lies is deceitful.

 ## Proverbs 14:26

-In the fear of the Lord there is strong confidence,
-And His children will have refuge.
+In the fear of the Lord there is strong confidence, and for their children it will be a refuge.

 ## Proverbs 14:27

-The fear of the Lord is a fountain of life,
-By which one may avoid the snares of death.
+The fear of the Lord is a fountain of life, turning one away from the snares of death.

 ## Proverbs 14:28

-In a multitude of people is a king’s glory,
-But in the scarcity of people is a prince’s ruin.
+A large population is a king's glory, but without subjects a prince is ruined.

 ## Proverbs 14:29

-One who is slow to anger has great understanding,
-But one who is quick-tempered exalts foolishness.
+Whoever is slow to anger has great understanding, but one who is quick-tempered displays folly.

 ## Proverbs 14:30

-A tranquil heart is life to the body,
+A tranquil heart gives life to the body, but envy rots the bones.
-But jealousy is rottenness to the bones.

 ## Proverbs 14:31

-One who oppresses the poor taunts his Maker,
-But one who is gracious to the needy honours Him.
+Whoever oppresses the poor shows contempt for their Maker, but whoever is kind to the needy honours Him.

 ## Proverbs 14:32

-The wicked is thrust down by his own wrongdoing,
-But the righteous has a refuge when he dies.
+When calamity comes, the wicked are brought down, but the righteous have a refuge even in death.

 ## Proverbs 14:33

-Wisdom rests in the heart of one who has understanding,
-But in the inner part of fools it is made known.
+Wisdom rests in the heart of the discerning, but even among fools, she is made known.

 ## Proverbs 14:34

-Righteousness exalts a nation,
-But sin is a disgrace to any people.
+Righteousness exalts a nation, but sin is a disgrace to any people.

 ## Proverbs 14:35

-The king’s favour is toward a servant who acts wisely,
-But his anger is toward one who acts shamefully.
+A king delights in a servant who acts wisely, but his anger is towards one who acts shamefully.